iamdcj/javascripts/paradigms/README.md

 Paradigms in programming are a particular style/way of programming.

-A programming language can lend itself to a particular paradigm, i.e. a language might be best written using a a particular paradigm, e.g.
+A programming language can lend itself to a particular paradigm, i.e. a language is best written using a particular paradigm, e.g.

 > Haskell is a functional programming language.

-The above line simply means that the language is intended to be written in a functional manner, because the language's feature set is catered towards that particular paradigm.
-It doesn't mean that a program can't be written using a different paradigm, _but_ using a different paradigm might not be the best way to write code in _that_ language.
+The above line simply means that the language is intended to be written in a functional manner, because the language's feature-set is catered towards that particular paradigm.
+It doesn't mean that a program in a language can't be written using a different paradigm, _but_ using a different paradigm might not be the best way to write code in _that_ language.

 ### Paradigm Categories